MetaFam/TheGame/docs/resources/glossary.md

 ## Ranks

 Ranks are a way of distinguishing top contributors to MetaGame.
 They don't determine much in terms of roles but will allow for some bragging rights & perks.
-Top 56 Players of MetaGame are ranked in 5 leages: Diamond, Platinum, Golden, Silver & Bronze.
+Top 56 Players of MetaGame are ranked in 5 leagues: Diamond, Platinum, Golden, Silver & Bronze.

 See [Become a Founder of MetaGame](https://wiki.metagame.wtf/docs/how-does-it-work/become-a-founder-of-metagame) & [Ranked Founder Perks](https://www.notion.so/Ranked-Founder-Perks-aaf4b12eb31c4eba94e145c1e9f9a39f)